OligbindeAyobami/Uber-Analysis-Alfido-Tech-/README.md

 The average mile covered was 10.67miles and the least average miles by month was recorded in the month of December.

 ## Recommendation

 📍Proper data entry and documentation to tackle issue of missing values as seen in purposes column

+📍Availability of more driver at the peak hours to help ease high orders

+📍Promo and discounts on ride fees at the least preforming hours to encourage people to book rides at this hours